 Abstract

-This study was designed to compar the levels of serum lipid profile in diabetes mellitus patients verses normal population.
+This study was designed to compare the levels of serum lipid profile in diabetes mellitus patients verses normal population.
 Blood samples were collected from60 patients,30 case were healthy and the another 30 participants were suffering from diabetes mellitus type 2.
 Lipid profile was determined by using laboratory kits.
 Results revealed that the level of cholesterol was significantly increased in diabetic patients against non-diabetic patients.
 Also the level of triglyceride (TG) was significantly higher in patients suffering from diabetes in comparison with non-diabetic patients.
 A significant decrease in the level of high density lipoprotein was recorded in diabetic patients more than non-diabetic patients.Keywords: Diabetes mellitus, serum Lipid profile.

 Chapter one